quasoft/adblockradio/README.md

    *You can add more radio stations to config.py file*

-5. Start player as daemon:
+7. Start player as daemon:

         ./adblockradio.sh start http://mp3channels.webradio.antenne.de/chillout

-6. Stop daemon of player:
+        To stop daemon of player:

         ./adblockradio.sh stop